St. Mary's College, Crosby: Alumni association

-The college had an alumni association, St Mary's Old Boys' Club, from 1948 until links were severed due to a scandal and resulting court case, Stringer v.
+The college had an alumni association, St. Mary's Old Boys' Club, from 1948 until links were severed due to a scandal and resulting court case, Stringer v.
 Usher, Smith, Flanagan and Fleming.

-The club carried on under the name of St Mary's Old Boys' Club.
+The club carried on under the name of St. Mary's Old Boys' Club.
 A further court case, Stringer v.
 Smith and Shaw followed in 2000 when the committee attempted to change the club's constitution to allow illegal functions at the club premises.
 Again the committee capitulated, incurring £3000 in costs.
 In 2000 and 2004 Merseyside Police raised objections to the continuance of the club on the grounds that it was 'improperly run' and for 'blatant disregard' of the licensing laws.
 Additionally, the Police did not believe the club was operating as a 'bona fide' members club.
-In March 2010 St Mary's Old Boys' Club closed when the police revoked its licence on the grounds that it was not a bona fide club operated in good faith.
+In March 2010 St. Mary's Old Boys' Club closed when the police revoked its licence on the grounds that it was not a bona fide club operated in good faith.
 Simultaneously, the former club trustees found themselves being sued by their landlords for £72,000 of unpaid rent dating back to 2005.

-In fiction

-While not explicitly mentioned by name, Anthony Burgess's posthumous novel, Byrne, makes reference to the Christian Brothers, and Crosby; the author had relatives who attended the school, although Burgess himself was educated by the Jesuits.